maffkipp/my_travels_log/project-docs/user-stories.md

 Final Sprint: [Thurs Oct 19]

 ## Post MVP Wishlist

+### high priority
+* Wes - main.js and possibly routes.js
+   delete doesnt remove map marker deleting or adding a location recalls the AJAX get function that builds all tables?
+* fran - users can view a stats table that counts how many places, how many cities, how many countries.   dashboard
+* deleteing ref in user db with populate.

+###possible
+* users can log the dates.
+* users can add comments about their visit.
+* photos of city displayed from api?

+###not possible w 1 day/low priority
 * User can signup/login without facebook (local auth)
-* Returning users with session cookie auto login.
 * Users can share their map on facebook.
-* users can upload photos
+* users can upload photo.
-* users can add comments about their visit.
-* users can log the dates.
-* users can view a stats table that counts how many places, how many cities, how many countries.
 * nearby attractions fed about that location.
 * App figures out if local auth and facebook are same user and routes either to the ssame acct
-* photos of city displayed from api?
 * user clicks map to have geo coordinates add a location info to the create form as values so when they click add a location, it's all ready for them or they can then click somewhere new to populate the default form values.